DasPoet/VocabularyTrainer/README.md

-This is a vocabulary trainer was made as an easy tool to help people learn new vocabulary Check out my other projects on github.com/daspoet
+This is a vocabulary trainer was made as an easy tool to help people learn new vocabulary.
+Check out my other projects on github.com/daspoet

 - the END command: a breakpoint after which no further vocabulary is considered by the trainer